torik42/YaLafi/README.md

 21      pos = [n + 1 for n in pos]
 22      return txt, pos
 ```
-- The parameter object created in line 3 contains all default settings
+- 3: The created parameter object contains all default settings
   and definitions from file yalafi/parameters.py.
-- If requested by script option --defs, additional macros are included from
+- 5: If requested by script option --defs, additional macros are included
-  the string opts.defs in line 5.
+  from the string opts.defs.
-- On option --pyth, line 8 calls a function to modify the parameter object,
+- 8: On option --pyth, we call a function to modify the parameter object,
   see file [definitions.py](definitions.py) for an example.
-- If option --extr requests only extraction of arguments of certain macros,
+- 9-12: If option --extr requests only extraction of arguments of certain
-  this is prepared in lines 9 to 12.
+  macros, this is prepared.
-- Line 13 creates a parser object, and line 14 calls its parsing method
+- 13-14: We create a parser object and call its parsing method
   that returns a list of tokens.
-- The token list is converted into a 2-tuple containing the plain-text string
+- 15: The token list is converted into a 2-tuple containing the plain-text
-  and a list of numbers in line 15.
+  string and a list of numbers.
   Each number in the list indicates the estimated position of the
   corresponding character in the text string.
-- If phrase replacements are requested by option --repl, this is performed
+- 17: If phrase replacements are requested by option --repl, this is done.
-  on line 17.
   String opts.repl contains the replacement specifications read from the file.
-- On option --unkn, a list of unknown macros and environments is
+- 19: On option --unkn, a list of unknown macros and environments is
-  generated in line 19.
+  generated.
-- Line 21 is necessary, since position numbers are zero-based in yalafi,
+- 21: This is necessary, since position numbers are zero-based in yalafi,
   but one-based in Tex2txt/tex2txt.py.

 [Back to top](#yalafi-yet-another-latex-filter)